gautam-404/MESA-PORT/README.md

   star.load_InlistAsteroSearch("path/to/inlist")                   ## Load custom inlist_astero_search_controls
   ```

-  * Use `star = MesaAccess("your_project", astero=True)` when working with an astero project.
-  * When working with a binary system, you can create multiple `MesaAccess` objects for each star and the binary system.
+  When working with a binary project, `MesaAccess` class object can be initialized for the primary star, secondary star and the binary system.
+This allows you to manipulate input parameters for each star and the binary system separately.
   ```python
   binary = MesaAccess("your_project", binary=True, target='binary')        ## For the binary system
   primary = MesaAccess("your_project", binary=True, target='primary')      ## For the primary star